Greg’s blog

 The models I tested sit in this long-context range.
 Qwen 3.6 advertises a 256K-token context window, while Gemma 4 spans 128K for the smaller variants and 256K for the larger ones.
 Those advertised lengths are important, but they are not the same thing as “this will fit comfortably on my GPU.”

-An advertised context length is best understood as the supported operating range.
-It is not merely a soft recommendation, but it is also not a hard physical wall.
+An advertised context length is best understood as the supported operating range: stronger than a soft recommendation, but not a hard physical wall.
 The model was trained or tuned to handle sequences up to that length, its positional encoding (RoPE) is calibrated around that range, and attention behavior should remain reasonably stable inside it.
 You can push beyond it, much like overclocking hardware, but then you are outside the specification.
 Techniques such as YaRN can extend context further, even toward 1M tokens, but that is outside the scope of this post.

 Longer context is useful, especially for code, documents, and agent workflows, but it is not free.
 The context is stored in the KV cache, and the KV cache consumes memory.
 On a local setup, that memory is usually scarce GPU memory.
 Offloading to system RAM is possible, but it quickly becomes a performance tradeoff.
 For comparison, my RTX 3090 FE has a theoretical memory bandwidth of 936.2 GB/s, while dual-channel DDR4 at 3600 MHz on the Ryzen system reaches 57.6 GB/s.
 That gap is large enough to feel in practice.